la2050/challenge/_2021/learn/hacker-fund.md

 What is the problem that you are seeking to address?: >- After engaging in programs with LAUSD teachers & administrators since the shutdown started in March 2020, we have assessed that LAUSD has the following
   problems: (1) The old classroom model of education is broken.
 (2) Teachers are not able to transition smoothly between in-person and virtual instruction on their own.
 (3) Schools are struggling to obtain the human capital needed to keep students engaged and enrolled as LAUSD returns to normal instruction (4) Teachers in the science, technology, engineering, arts, and math departments are under-resourced for both the virtual and hybrid class model.
 (5) CTE departments are understaffed.
 'Describe the project, program, or initiative that this grant will support to address the problem identified.': >- Grant funds will be used to: (1) complete any additional technical development of MentorDash (2) hire a full-time Program Manager to coordinate the launch of our first cohort of 25 LAUSD high schools (500 students per school) in August 2021 and then manage the subsequent cohorts.
 Together, Hacker Fund and Road to Artdom operate the largest nonprofit network of S.T.E.M. mentors in the United States.
 Our new mentorship dashboard will allow the volunteers from our network to provide office-hours, workshops, bootcamps, and career fairs for students virtually under the supervision of their teachers.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Since LAUSD first shutdown in March in 2020, we have piloted several virtual engagements including bootcamps, workshops, and office hours in partnership with Compton Unified School District.
 We saw an increase in students participation in S.T.E.A.M. classes.
 We have decided to operate all of our virtual engagement through MentorDash so that we can track student engagement and performance.
-We will be measuring impact via the following metrics:
-  (1) number of students enrolled in S.T.E.A.M. classes after introduction of MentorDash on campus; success: increase  (2) NPS of students enrolled in S.T.E.A.M. classes that use MentorDash: success: positive NPS  (3) number of students that complete modules on MentorDash: success: 50% of students  (4) teacher satisfaction ratings of classroom environment; success: increase in positive satisfaction ratings   (5) student proficiency in S.T.E.A.M. subject;
+We will be measuring impact via the following metrics: (1) number of students enrolled in S.T.E.A.M. classes after introduction of MentorDash on campus; success: increase (2) NPS of students enrolled in S.T.E.A.M. classes that use MentorDash: success: positive NPS (3) number of students that complete modules on MentorDash: success: 50% of students (4) teacher satisfaction ratings of classroom environment; success: increase in positive satisfaction ratings (5) student proficiency in S.T.E.A.M. subject;
-  success: students pass S.T.E.A.M. related classes
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '112500' Describe how Los Angeles County will be different if your work is successful.: >- If our work is successful, we will see the following:   (1) student enrollment in science, technology, engineering, arts, and math classes throughout LAUSD schools will increase.
+  success: students pass S.T.E.A.M. related classes 'Approximately how many people will be directly impacted by this project, program, or initiative?': '112500' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '' Describe how Los Angeles County will be different if your work is successful.: >- If our work is successful, we will see the following: (1) student enrollment in science, technology, engineering, arts, and math classes throughout LAUSD schools will increase.
 (2) CTE class participation and class project completion rates will increase.
 (3) positive satisfaction ratings with CTE classes among students in the virtual and hybrid instruction model will increase.
 (4) student enrollment in S.T.E.A.M. related afterschool programs will increase.
 (5) reports of S.T.E.A.M. teacher burnout in LAUSD will decrease.
 (6) LAUSD will be better-prepared to offer the hybrid education model to its students.
 Describe the role of collaborating organizations on this project.: >- Road to Artdom will make its art curriculum and network of mentors (designers, artists, and other creatives) available on MentorDash.
 Which of LA2050’s resources will be of the most value to you?: >- Access to the LA2050 community,Hosting virtual events or gatherings,Communications support,Volunteer recruitment